Andrew0613/Andrew0613/README.md

 ### Glad to see you here!
 I am currently a joint PhD student in Shanghai Jiao Tong University and Shanghai AI Lab, supervised by Prof. Chao Dong.
-I will receive my Bachelor degree from Beijing Institute of Technology in 2023.
+I have received my Bachelor degree from Beijing Institute of Technology in 2023.

 <br/>